padok-team/dojo-terraform/exercises/README.md

 - Use [official documentation](https://developer.hashicorp.com/terraform/language/modules/syntax) to get familiar with the usage of a module
 - Take a look at the service module in [`modules/service`](modules/service)
-- See what variables are necessary for the module to work
+- Some Environment variables must be set
+  - frontend: BACKEND_URL
+  - backend: APPLICATION_USER
 - Instanciate the module by creating a terraform file in [`app/`](./app).
 The source can be a relative path to your module.
 - You need to deploy two services: frontend and backend
 - Set the proper variables for your module